-Although the origins of how these stone structures were originally formed has been debated countless times, the fact remains they are awesome sites to behold.
-While some believe them to have been set in place prehistoric inhabitants of the region, others theseformations are nothing more than “glacial erratics.”
+Although the question of how these stone structures were originally formed has been debated countless times, the fact remains they are awesome sites to behold.
+While some believe them to have been set in place prehistoric inhabitants of the region, others theorize that these formations are nothing more than “glacial erratics.”

 “They are found only on high ridges of exposed bedrock, never in valleys,” explains Mark Boyer of Ogdensburg.
 “They usually appear in conspicuous clusters with other large boulders, often forming equilateral triangles or three equidistant stones in a straight line, often in a true north/south alignment.
 Were these ancient trail markers or astronomical indicator stones?
 No one knows for sure, but certainly they were placed there for a reason.”